Simpsons (department store): Legacy

 Former Simpsons building in Montreal, now Carrefour Industrielle Alliance mall.

-The Simpsons store on Queen Street West in Toronto continues to operate under the Hudson's Bay nameplate as the chain's, and Canada's, largest department store.
-The adjacent Simpson Tower, which used to house Simpsons offices, served as the main headquarters for the Hudson's Bay Company until the mid-2010s which still maintains some activities in the building.
+The Simpsons store on Queen Street West in Toronto continued to operate under the Hudson's Bay nameplate as the chain's, and Canada's, largest department store until Hudson Bay's bankruptcy in 2025 and the adjacent Simpson Tower served as the headquarters of the Hudson's Bay Company's.

 In 1991, Sears Canada acquired several Simpsons locations in the Toronto market, primarily where HBC had both Bay and Simpsons stores operating within the same shopping centre.
 When Simpsons folded in 1991, eight of its stores were absorbed by The Bay.
 The other six Simpsons stores were sold to Sears.
 Sears also acquired two existing The Bay stores at the Scarborough Town Centre and Yorkdale shopping malls.
 On the other hand, the Sears store at the Burlington Mall was sold to The Bay.
 The stores that went to The Bay were all rebranded on August 14, 1991.
 The locations that Sears acquired were closed in July 1991, renovated and progressively reopened at various dates in August and September 1991 with the former Simpsons/The Bay employees.
 The Sears store at Mapleview Mall in particular opened on August 14, 1991, the same date The Bay replaced its Simpsons locations.
 None of Simpsons' locations in 1991 closed outright as they were all changed to either The Bay or Sears stores with limited job losses.

-Of the Simpsons stores in Quebec, three of them - Anjou, Pointe-Claire and Laval - switched to The Bay on January 29, 1989.
+Of the five Simpsons stores in Quebec, three of them - Anjou, Pointe-Claire and Laval - switched to The Bay on January 29, 1989.
 The three locations were rebranded in March 1989 after a transition period as Simpsons stores operated by The Bay.
 The other two Simpsons locations, in downtown Montreal and St-Bruno, closed because there were existing The Bay stores near them.
 HBC unsuccessfully tried to find a buyer for the Simpsons store in St-Bruno.
 The Bay store in St-Bruno eventually relocated to Simpsons' vacated location that same year.
 The downtown store closed on January 28, 1989, but reopened in mid-February for its final sale.
 After its clearance concluded on April 8, 1989, it was converted the following week (on April 15) as a Simpsons-branded liquidation centre, using 50 of the 900 employees of the original store and only two of the floors.
 The building later sat vacant for many years in the heart of the city's shopping district until it was turned in 1999 into a mall named Carrefour Industrielle Alliance, anchored by La Maison Simons and Famous Players (today Scotiabank Theatre).